mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 A table of these statistics can be displayed for each stack.
 In a stack window, open the annotation bar with keyboard '[', right-click an annotation in the annotations list and select 'intensity table'.

-Please note, 'u' is for user stat.
-User stats perform algebra between ROIs.
-For example, 'ubssSum' is the background subtracted spine sum which is (sum spine roi) - (sum background roi).
+Please note, 'u' is for user statistic.
+User statistics are derived by performing algebra between ROIs.
+For example, 'ubssSum' is the background subtracted spine sum calculated as (sum spine roi) - (sum spine background roi).

 ##### Spine ROI
 ```